hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

       <li>
         <span class="param">iam_request_url</span>
         <span class="param-flags">required</span>
-        HTTP URL used in the signed request.
-Most likely just https://sts.amazonaws.com/ as most requests will probably use POST with an empty URI.
+        Base64-encoded HTTP URL used in the signed request.
+Most likely just aHR0cHM6Ly9zdHMuYW1hem9uYXdzLmNvbS8= (base64-encoding of
+        https://sts.amazonaws.com/) as most requests will probably use POST with an empty URI.
 This is required when using the iam auth method.
       </li>
     </ul>